vangohner/MinecraftClone/README.md

 ## World Saving

 Generated chunks are immediately written as simple binary files inside the `world/` directory.
-They are reloaded on startup and all loaded chunks are saved again on shutdown to persist any changes.
-The shutdown sequence logs progress and an estimated remaining time so you know why the application stays open.
+On shutdown, only chunks modified since their last save are written again, with progress and an estimated remaining time so you know why the application stays open.

 ## Debugging